 World Nomad Games Photo Essay

-Now, my favorite photos from the World Nomad Games in no particular order.
+Now, my favorite photos from the event in no particular order.

 This trip was made possible with the support of Discover Kyrgyzstan and USAID.
 As always, all opinions expressed here are my own.